wmorgan/dcos-docs/1.7/usage/tutorials/marathon/inline-update.md

 ---
-post_title: Updating Marathon App Inline
+post_title: Updating Marathon Services Inline
-nav_title: Inline App Update
+nav_title: Inline Update
 ---

 The [DC/OS CLI][1] Marathon plugin allows you to easily view and update the configuration of existing applications.